graphile/crystal/postgraphile/website/postgraphile/customization-overview.md

 (aka a "custom query" function) or, if it matches a specific set of criteria, as a field on a table type (known as a "computed column" function).

-:::tip "Computed column" functions are a misnomer
+:::info "Computed column" functions are a misnomer

 "Computed column" functions were originally intended to enable adding of scalars to types based on other attributes of the type, but they grew into so